Los Angeles, California, US

 Banc of California stadium design details

 The stadium was designed to meet the standards of the Federation Internationale de Football Association (FIFA).
-Its roof rises 85ft above Figueroa Street and is covered with 190,000ft² of ethylene tetrafluoroethylene (ETFE) canopy, which minimises glare and reflect heat.
+Its roof rises 85ft above Figueroa Street and is covered with 190,000ft² of ethylene tetrafluoroethylene (ETFE) canopy, which minimises glare and reflects heat.

 The stadium can be used for concerts and other community events with special seating expandability to more than 35,000 seats utilising the pitch.